Custom operators#

 .

-If you ever want to uninstall the ansys-dpf-core
+To uninstall the ansys-dpf-core

-module from the Ansys installation, you can do so.
+module from the Ansys installation:

 Download the script for your operating system: